typhoeus/typhoeus/README.md

 hydra.run
 ```

-This will result in a two requests.
+This will result in two requests.

 ```ruby
 Typhoeus::Config.memoize = false